 In the traditional distribution model, distributors play a very important role.
-They are micro B2B enterprises that soak up the ecosystem’s operational challenges such as warehousing, logistics, and credit in market.
+They are micro B2B enterprises that soak up the ecosystem’s operational challenges such as warehousing, logistics, and credit in the market.
 They reduce the cost of sales for brands.

 If there’s anything experience has taught us, it’s that too much power (and data) in the hands of one player cannot be good for the others in the ecosystem.
-Distributed control could now land in the hands of one large corporation who has the reputation of disrupting rival businesses, our friends in telecom could tell us more.
+Distributed control could now land in the hands of one large corporation that has the reputation of disrupting rival businesses, our friends in telecom could tell us more.

-One could always argue that unlike telecom, consumer goods work on consumer preferences and not availability.
+One could always argue that, unlike telecom, consumer goods work on consumer preferences and not availability.
 I agree 100%.
 However, there’s always the risk of pricing control in the hands of one organization: